 For more than 30 years, Jenny Holzer’s work has paired text and installation to examine emotional and societal realities.
 Her choice of forms and media brings a sensate experience to the contradictory voices, opinions, and attitudes that shape everyday life.
 The 1990s heralded a turn in Holzer’s practice toward greater visual and environmental presence.
 In this exhibition, which centers on her work from the mid-1990s to the present, Holzer joins political bravura with formal beauty, sensitivity, and power.

-The exhibition is curated by Elizabeth Smith, James W. Alsdorf Chief Curator and Deputy Director for Programs at the MCA.
+The exhibition is co-organized by the Museum of Contemporary Art Chicago, and Fondation Beyeler, Riehen/Basel, Switzerland, and curated by Elizabeth Smith, James W. Alsdorf Chief Curator and Deputy Director for Programs at the MCA.
 It is accompanied by a publication with essays by Smith and other authors and will tour the United States and Europe.

 NOTE: Main floor galleries contain works with bright, flashing lights.